CY-gitrepo/COVID19_wastewater_freyja/README.md

 # COVID19_wastewater_freyja
-COVID-19 analysis of sewage samples using Freyja
+COVID-19 analysis of sewage samples using automaed Freyja

 This pipeline is designed to automate SARS-CoV-2 wastewater sequencing data.
 It uses PE illumina sequencing data with BWA-mem, then processes the BAM files with Freyja to create an aggregated csv summary file and figure.